Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 - **Speech to Text (STT)** - Uses CtrlSpeak's `/transcribe` endpoint.
 Audio captured by the VAD listener is sent to the running CtrlSpeak server (local or remote depending on mode).
 The server returns the recognized text.
 - **Language Model (LLM)** - The recognized text is sent to the Ollama-compatible client inside SocialRobot.
 By default CtrlSpeak ships with a lightweight fallback response if no LLM endpoint is reachable, but you can supply your own by setting the `BOT_LLM_URL` and `BOT_LLM_MODEL` environment variables (or the matching CLI flags) before launching CtrlSpeak.
 - **Text to Speech (TTS)** - The LLM response is converted to audio via Kokoro-ONNX.
 CtrlSpeak defaults to the formal male `am_michael` voice; override it with `BOT_VOICE` or the `--voice` flag.
-- **Animated Face** - SocialRobot renders the bundled desktop face for visual feedback.
-Assets live under `third_party/social_robot/images/Desktop`.
+- **Animated Face / Logo** - SocialRobot renders the default TrueAI transparent logo with amplitude-based scaling for visual feedback.
+Identity folders can still supply alternate assets under `third_party/social_robot/identities/<name>` when a different look is desired.

 ## Identity Profiles